Sunday, June 18, 2023

 “Be careful,” her father scolded.
 He glanced at the damage.
 “I’ll fix the cracks later.”

 “Who cares about the broken door?”
 Olivia asked, while she flexed her muscles.
 “I look like a sports model.
 The apples did this for us!”
 She ran to the tree and grabbed a shiny apple without worms for breakfast.
-Despite the rancid taste, she only felt its power.
+She felt its power.

 The rest of the family ran to eat more apples as Meatloaf barked in warning.